 In Service and Friendship to the New Orleans Community Since 1957

 The New Orleans (LA) Chapter of The Links, Incorporated, sponsored by the Houston Chapter, was chartered on November 23, 1957.
 The New Orleans (LA) Chapter was the first chapter of The Links, Incorporated in the state of Louisiana.
-The chapter is a part of the Southern Area of The Links, Inc., which includes Louisiana, Mississippi, Alabama, Florida, Georgia, North Carolina, South Carolina and the Bahamas.
+The chapter is a part of the Southern Area of The Links, Incorporated, which includes Louisiana, Mississippi, Alabama, Florida, Georgia, North Carolina, South Carolina and the Bahamas.
 The chapter sponsored the Baton Rouge (LA) Chapter in 1964.

 The goal of the Arts Exposure Outreach Initiative is to make the visual and performing arts accessible, affordable and attainable for African Americans from all walks of life.
 The chapter achieved its goals with programs such as “Music in the Classroom” which featured a workshop with native New Orleanian Terrence Blanchard and the music from “The Princess and the Frog”; “An Evening with Pearl Fryar”, the world-renowned topiary artist who was featured in the documentary “A Man Named Pearl”; and “Opera in the Classroom” featuring Mezzo-Soprano Givonna Joseph and Accompanist Carol Rausch from the New Orleans Opera Association, who performed “A Celebration of Song” which highlighted the contributions of major African-American composers and performers.
-Most recently, the arts students of Mary McLeod Bethune Elementary School participated in a music workshop featuring cast members from the Broadway production of Motown The Musical.
+In 2016, the arts students of Mary McLeod Bethune Elementary School participated in a music workshop featuring cast members from the Broadway production of Motown The Musical.